iptk/indexer-elasticsearch/README.md

 ## Configuration
 The API endpoint can be specified through the *API_ENDPOINT* environment variable.
 It must not contain the */v3/* version specification and may contain a username and password to make authenticated calls.
 A valid endpoint looks like this: *http://user:pass@api.server.com*.
 The Elasticsearch host can be configured through the *ELASTICSEARCH_HOST* variable and can be a raw hostname or an URL like the *API_ENDPOINT*.
 For details on the supported values, read the [elasticsearch-py documentation](https://elasticsearch-py.readthedocs.io/en/master/).

+### Redis support
+If the option *REDIS_HOST* environment variable is set, the indexer will remember how many datasets it has already processed between multiple runs in a Redis database.
+This requires the *redis* package for Python.